hsenid-mobile/mycoriza/docs/patterns-and-best-practices.md

 However, if you are developing a component which is not exposed outside the module and does not have any intention of reusing, first code is good.

+!!!
+Note
+    From `v0.0.8` onward a new helper hook is introduced to unwrap the network state. refer [`useAsNullable` hook](/network-states/#useasnullable-hook) for the usage and information.

 ## Use `entityKey` to load multiple results for same api.

 In some cases we need to keep different results for the same API call simultaneously.
 Mycoriza provides the inbuilt